CSIRT-SK/viruschecker/README.md

 Type `java -jar gateway-[VERSION]-all.jar driverUrls.txt` and press enter.

-To test the successful launch of the driver program open the web browser and go to `http://127.0.0.1:8080/`.
+To verify the successful launch of the gateway, open a web browser and go to `http://127.0.0.1:8080/`.
 The gateway should respond with JSON containing some basic info about itself.
-More info about the web API can be found in the following subsection.

 Remember to open port 8080 for TCP if you wish to connect to the gateway from other computers in network.

 ###### Note